 Places I've Had Car Trouble (book in progress)

-You're never going to believe how many times I've been in cars that broke down.
+Could your car breaking down be one of the best things that ever happened to you?
+You're never going to believe how many times I've been in cars that broke down and in some of the coolest places with the strangest circumstances.
 Brakes have failed, tires popped off while driving down the road, engines stalled and/or blew up--I've actually been in three cars that caught on fire, one of which burned to the ground, stranding me in the boondocks of Moscow, Tennessee, where locals swap stories of being attacked by swamp monkeys.
 All the stories are true.
 I've got witnesses.
 Sometimes very angry or annoyed witnesses.
-What can I say?
-I'm fortunate enough to be the kind of girl things happen to and, so far, I survive them.

 I'm also lucky that many of these events coincided with a trip to somewhere extraordinary.
-From rebuilding my carburetor on a picnic table next to Billy the Kid's gravesite in a deserted town in Southern New Mexico, to Volkswagen Beetles catching on fire and burning to the ground in the swamp monkey-infested backwoods of Moscow, Tennessee, you're just never gonna believe what happens.
+From rebuilding my carburetor on a picnic table next to Billy the Kid's grave site in Ft.
+Sumner, New Mexico, to Volkswagen Beetles catching on fire and burning to the ground in the swamp monkey-infested backwoods of Moscow, Tennessee, you're just never gonna believe what happens.
 Oh, and I had a gun.
-Look for excerpts to start appearing periodically in my blog this Fall.
+So, girl with gun.
+Look for excerpts to start appearing periodically in my blog Spring 2018.
+Psst!
+This book is also for other kids out there who might be homeless or hopeless.
+I want to share tips on how you can get it together and pursue the life you used to dream about.
+This one won't be out for a year, but my other book has some info too and you can get it from the library.
+Just ask them to order it.
+They'll do it for free.
+Fill out a form and it'll be on the way.
+I don't have all the answers but maybe I have some that will work for you.

 New Mexico Magazine Only in New Mexico